Frequently Asked Questions

-Currently £275.00 for a full diagnostic assessment by a Level 7 qualified assessor (referral required).
+Currently approximately £500.00 for a full diagnostic assessment by a Level 7 qualified assessor (referral required).

 How do I arrange for a visit to Flexi-SchoolDyslexia?

-This is simple, just phone Matt or Lucy on 07588 856544 or email , complete the 'contact us' form on the admissions page or click on the 'book an assessment' link on the home page and we will get back to you to check your availability.
+This is simple, just phone Matt or Lucy on 07588 856544 or email firstname.lastname@example.org.
+You can complete the 'Contact Us' form on the Admissions page or click on the 'Book an Assessment' link on the Home page, and we will get back to you to check your availability.

 What is different about Flexi-SchoolDyslexia?